 around $10 a month

 Rats are tiny animals and because of that, they do not need a whole lot of food.
 This is a good thing because it means that unlike with some other animals, you won’t have to spend a whole lot on their food!
-The diet of a rat mainly consists of large bags of mixes that are specifically created for mice and rats.
+The diet of a rat mainly consists of large bags of mixes or pellets that are specifically created for mice and rats.

 These bags can be bought in bulk, which means that the price goes down.
 You should also feed them fruits and vegetables as treats, but since you’re most likely already eating those yourself, you can just give them some of yours.
-Some people also feed their rats vitamin D and calcium supplements.
+Some people also give their rats vitamin D and calcium supplements.

 In total, expect to spend around $10 a month on food for 2 rats.